bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 .. note::

-    This feature is currently only available for projects and not for categories!
+    Public guest access can only be set for projects.
+Categories will be visible for users with access to any category or project under them.

 App Settings
 ------------